SantiagoSalazarPavajeau/learn-blog/_posts/2020-08-14-react_redux_rails_final_project.markdown

 ## Finale

 Working in React allows for great front-end experiences, as using pre-made components from UI libraries allows the app have great looks very swiftly.
-Leveraging this can give more time to focus on functionality when building an app.
-Using Redux can allow for building complex model relationships that are managed in the front-end and could be technically hooked up to any backend that fits the needs of the project.
+Leveraging these benefits can give more time to focus on functionality when building an app.
+Using Redux can allow for building complex model relationships that are managed in the front-end and could be connected to any APIs that fit the needs of the project.